codekatu/deadsetbit-front/README.md

   - `reset.css`: CSS reset file to normalize styles across browsers
   - `fonts.css`: CSS file containing the necessary fonts for the website
   - `style.css`: Main CSS file containing all the styling for the website
+  - `fonts/` : Directory containing all our fonts
   - `index.js`: JavaScript file containing all the project's JavaScript code.
-It also imports the CSS files for compilation by webpack.
+It also imports the CSS files to be compiled by webpack

 - `public/`: Directory containing publicly accessible files